open-horizon/exchange-api/README.md

 ## How to develop / contribute

 Here's [a helpful overview](https://open-horizon.github.io/common-requests/contribute/) regarding contributing to the project on the documentation site.
-To learn about how to install and use the code in this repo, visit the [exchange-api repo documentation page](https://open-horizon.github.io/docs/exchange-api/README/).

 ## Report security issues